carpentries/instructor-training/_episodes/02-practice.md

 Explicitly referring back to pipes and filters in the shell when introducing functions helps solidify both ideas.

+## Meeting Learners Where They're At
+> One of the strengths of Carpentry workshops is that we meet learners where they're at.
+Carpentry instructors
+> strive to help learners
+> progress from whatever starting point they happen to be at, without making anyone
+> feel inferior about their current practices or skillsets.
+We do this in part by teaching relevant and useful skills
+> building an inclusive learning environment, and continually getting (and paying attention to!) feedback
+> from learners.
+We'll be talking in more depth about each of these strategies as we go forward in our workshop.
+{: .callout}

 ## How `Knowledge` Gets in the Way

 Mental models are hardly ever built from scratch.
 Every learner comes to a topic